Baldo by Hector D. Cantú and Carlos Castellanos for June 27, 2020

 14. Missing large

-masnadies about 4 years ago
+masnadies over 4 years ago

 I hated that Santa and Tooth Fairy lies rubbish.
 It was nearly impossible not to lie regularly, and caused more trouble than it solved.
 When your middle child says, “If Santa is magic, he can make me wings that will let me really fly” and is disappointed year after year, it doesn’t really add to the magic.
 Maybe that is a hill I should have died on.
 Sounds like you all (who have kids) avoided it, and I’m impressed, but the rest of the family was all for it.